 In October 2015, as part of the Global Day of Action against Amnesty's proposal, we circulated a Global Declaration urging the organization to uphold human rights, especially those of women.
 If you fit into the categories of "We, the undersigned…" as described in the text, please join the signatories who have already rejected Amnesty's decision to endanger the lives of countless women and girls by condemning them to commercial sexual exploitation.

 A human rights organization has a duty to protect the most marginalized among us, especially those who lack real choices.
 Amnesty is the first and the most prominent grassroots human rights organization in the world.
 With this policy green-lighting prostitution as a source of employment and empowerment for women, Amnesty has lost its vision of a world where every human being has a right to live with dignity, free from violence.
 However, we hope that Amnesty will one day reclaim its mission and credibility, and that it will once again abide by international law and fight for the human rights of all.

 Until then, it's official: Amnesty is advocating the right to pimp, buy sex, and profit from the sale of sexual acts off the backs of women and girls everywhere.

 Learn about the issue.

-Read "The Framing of Gender Apartheid: Amnesty International and Prostitution" (Spanish) (French) by Taina Bien-Aimé, CATW's executive director.
+Read "The Framing of Gender Apartheid: Amnesty International and Prostitution" (Spanish) (French) by Taina Bien-Aimé, CATW's executive director, as well as the Open Letter to Amnesty signed by over 600 global advocates.
 And find more articles and posts on our "Amnesty International's Harmful Policy for the Decriminalization of the Sex Trade" reading list.